ericspod/X4DF/README.md

 To store array data, the array is first converted to a byte stream.
 If the format is `binary_gz` or `base64_gz` the gzip algorithm (RFC 1952) is applied to produce a compresed byte stream.
 Subsequently if the format is `base64` or `base64_gz` then the byte stream is encoded as a base64 string with trailing `=` pad characters.
+Binary data can only be stored in an XML document as base64 encoded data.

 ### Multi-Array Files